SpikeMogo/New_WAND/docs/source/snippet.rst

 Script Snippet
 ===============

-There, we post some useful snippets for script development
+Here, we post some useful snippets for script development